Why We Matter

 Continuing Education classes are offered regularly in various languages, Art History, and English Literature.

-Museum Memberships – extending learning into the wider landscape
+Museum Pass Program – Extending learning into the wider landscape

 The Friends sponsor membership FREE passes for 17 local museums/arboreta.
 The Glencairn in Bryn Athyn awarded the UDPL with a free lifetime membership for our patrons.

-The passes for the Morris arboretum and the Elmwood Zoo are our most popular passes.
+The passes for the Elmwood Zoo are our most popular passes.

-Courtesy of the Friends, the Little Free Library (LFL) at Mondauk Park opened for use on September 13, 2014.
+Courtesy of the Friends, the Little Free Library (LFL) at Mondauk Common (between the pavilion and playground off of Dillon Road) opened on September 13, 2014.
 Its motto is “TAKE A BOOK – RETURN A BOOK.”

 What is a Little Free Library?
 It’s a place where neighbors share their favorite literature and stories.
 In its basic form, the Little Free Library is full of books where anyone may stop by and pick up a book (or two) and bring back another book to share.
 You can too!